Luisa Martín: Professional career

 Martín still preserves a photograph that her father José Luis took of her when she was four years old, in which he wrote: "Mi cómica hija María Luisa tienes madera de actriz, ¿pero será bueno eso para ti?" ("My funny daughter María Luisa, you have the material of an actress, but will this be good for you?".

 Years later, when she was seventeen years old and decided that she wanted to be an actress, her father influenced her in that decision and continued to influence her when she entered the Real Escuela Superior de Arte Dramático in Madrid from where she graduated in 1980.

-Later she joined the William Layton's Workship in the National School of Classical Theatre.
+Later she joined the William Layton's Workshop in the National School of Classical Theatre.
 She began her professional career in theater with the company Teatro estudio 80.

 During the 1980s she cut her teeth on stage with plays like The travels of Pedro the lucky, The scandals of a village, The balconies of Madrid, Phaedra, The rhinoceros, and Can't Pay?
 Won't Pay!.

 Her television debut was in 1990 in Teresa Rabal's program La guardería.
 Later, she would appear in other shows like Noche Noche with Emilio Aragón, The Pedro Ruiz Show, and Un, dos, tres... responda otra vez, where she played different characters every week.